AlexRmlt/ethicbot-rasa/data/nlu.md

 - First there is [a person](stakeholder), who is chased by someone else
 - [The next person](stakeholder:the next person) owns a house in which the first person hides
 - [The first person](stakeholder:the first person) was injured through an accident in the studio
-- [A lot of people](stakeholder:a lot of people) are watching a football match in the moment
 - [Another person](stakeholder) versteckt die erste Person in ihrem Haus
 - And there is [another person](stakeholder), who chases the first one
 - [Jones](name) had an accident in the studio of a TV broadcaster
-- [Many people](stakeholder:many people) watch a worldcup game which still lasts over an hour
-- First there is [a group of people](stakeholder) standing on the tracks
 - There is [one single person](stakeholder) lying on a side track
 - [A third person](stakeholder:a third person) stands in front of a switch that redirects the train to another track
-- First there is [a group of people](stakeholder) standing on the tracks
 - Then there is [a single person](stakeholder) standing on a side track
-- First there is [a group of five people](stakeholder) standing on the tracks
 - Then there is [one single person](stakeholder) on a side track
 - There is [a person](stakeholder) standing in front of a switch which redirects a train
-- On the tracks, there is [a group of six people](stakeholder)
 - [Another person](stakeholder:another person) is on a side track
 - [One person](stakeholder:one person) stands on a side track where no train would normally drive on
-- [A group of seven people](stakeholder:a group of seven people) is located on the normal tracks where a train is about to arrive and run them over
-- First there is [a group of people](stakeholder) standing on the tracks
 - [A single person](stakeholder:a single person) is standing on a side track
 - [The last person](stakeholder:the last person) is standing in front of a switch
 - [One person](stakeholder:one person) stands on the side tracks where no train would normally come up
-- [Three people](stakeholder:three people) are standing on the main track and would be overrun if a train arrived
 - There is [a group of eight people](stakeholder) standing on the tracks
 - [Another person](stakeholder:another person) is standing on a side track
 - There is [a person](stakeholder) named [Jones](name) in the studio of a TV broadcast who has been injured
-- [A lot of people](stakeholder:a lot of people) are watching a worldcup match which is broadcastet from the TV station
 - There is [a bunch of people](stakeholder) standing on a railway track
 - [Another person](stakeholder:another person) is standing on a side track
 - [Jones](name) is lying injured in a TV studio and suffers great pain
-- [A lot of people](stakeholder:a lot of people) are watching a worldcup match which is broadcasted by the TV station
 - first there is [someone](stakeholder) who is chased by another person
 - Then there is [the person who chases Werner](stakeholder)
 - [The next person](stakeholder:the next person) hides Werner in his house
 - There is [a person](stakeholder) who lies on the ground injured in a TV station
-- [A large group of people](stakeholder:a large group of people) watches a worldcup match which is broadcasted from the TV station
 - There is [a person](stakeholder) who is injured in a TV station
-- [A lot of people](stakeholder:a lot of people) are watching a football match that is broadcasted from the TV station
-- There is [a group of people](stakeholder) standing on the tracks where a train is about to arrive
 - First, there is [a group of people](stakeholder) standing on the tracks
 - [Another person](stakeholder:another person) stands on a side track where no train would normally appear
-- first there is [a group consisting of five people](stakeholder) standing on the tracks
 - [another person](stakeholder) is standing on a side track
 - first there is [jones](name:Jones), who lies injured in a tv broadcasting station
-- There is [a large group of people](stakeholder) watching a football match which is broadcasted by the TV sender
 - Then there is [the patient](stakeholder), who refuses to take the medicine when reminded
 - There is [an overseer](stakeholder) who can be notified if it is necessary to take action regarding the treatment
 - [A healthcare aide](stakeholder) that shall remind a patient of taken prescribed medicine at a particular time